Ruin0x11/jikyuu/README.md

 ## Usage

-Run the following to analyze the provided Git repository.
-The path
+Run the following command to estimate the time spent for the provided Git repository.

 ```sh
 jikyuu /path/to/git/repo/
 ```

+The path must point to the root of the Git repo, not any subdirectories inside it.

 Extended usage: